debjoy-bhowal/vibe-coding-project/README.md

 **🚀 [View Live Website](https://debjoy-bhowal.github.io/vibe-coding-project/)**

-> Try out all the tools instantly!
-No installation required - just click the link above to explore the complete collection of mini-tools in your browser.
+> Try out all the tools and games instantly!
+No installation required - just click the link above to explore the complete collection of web applications in your browser.
 >
-> A collection of mini web tools and projects built entirely using AI coding assistance for the Vibe Coding Competition.
-Each page showcases a different utility or interactive tool, demonstrating the power of AI-assisted development.
+> A collection of web tools and interactive games built entirely using AI coding assistance for the Vibe Coding Competition.
+Each creation showcases different utilities and entertainment experiences, demonstrating the versatility of AI-assisted development.

 ## 🎯 Project Overview

-This project is a showcase of multiple mini-tools and utilities built within the timeframe of the Vibe Coding Competition.
-Each tool is crafted using AI coding assistance, highlighting how artificial intelligence can accelerate development and enable rapid prototyping of useful web applications.
+This project is a showcase of multiple web applications - from productivity tools to engaging games - built within the timeframe of the Vibe Coding Competition.
+Each creation is crafted using AI coding assistance, highlighting how artificial intelligence can accelerate development across diverse application types, from utilities to interactive entertainment.

 ### 🛠️ Tech Stack